TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/visual-basic/index.md/index.md

 With our solution implemented, we should probably give it a run.
 Perhaps the easiest way to run the solution is to copy it into an online VB.NET compiler.

-Alternatively, we can run the solution using Microsoft’s very own Visual Studio.
+Alternatively, we can run the solution using Microsoft's very own Visual Studio.
-Of course, I’m not sure of it’s support on platforms beyond Windows.
-Don’t forget to grab a copy of the Hello World in Visual Basic .NET solution.
+Of course, I'm not sure of it's support on platforms beyond Windows.
+Don't forget to grab a copy of the Hello World in Visual Basic .NET solution.